 So what is the cause?

-You can keep up to date with all the goings on by checking in here every now & then and everyone at TEAM SSIJ thanks you for your continued support, it really does mean a lot to us.
+You can keep up to date with all the goings on by checking in here, on our Facebook page and Twitter.
+Everyone at TEAM SSIJ thanks you for your continued support, it really does mean a lot to us.